-How to copy a file from a computer to a USB Flash drive or External Hard Drive
+How to copy a File from a Computer to an External Drive

-Description: This technical article shows how to copy a file from the computer to a USB Flash drive or External Hard Drive.
+Description: This article shows how to copy a file from the computer to a USB Flash drive or External Hard Drive.

 - Plug the external USB drive into an open USB port on the PC.